Blow Molding

 Continuous Variation

 In continuous extrusion, the parison is pushed out continuously, and any excess material is removed using a knife in a procedure called spin trimming.
 This ensures the production of evenly walled products.
+Continuous extrusion supports steady, high-output runs that many manufacturers rely on for large orders of plastic bottles and containers.

 Intermittent Variations

 This variation operates in cycles, halting the extrusion process intermittently to cater to specific design requirements.
+Intermittent methods provide added control for projects with unique specifications or smaller batch sizes.

 Spin Trimming

-Spin trimming is a critical procedure within blow molding, designed to remove excess material from finished products.
+Spin trimming is a procedure within blow molding, designed to remove excess material from finished products.
 For example, containers like jars may have surplus molding material that requires precise removal.
 A specialized knife trims the excess, which is then recycled to produce new items, enhancing the overall efficiency of the process.

 Intermittent Extrusion